New Philadelphia, Ohio: Transportation

 Interstate 77 passes west of New Philadelphia's city center.
 U.S. Route 250 passes through the west and south sides of New Philadelphia.
 Ohio State Route 39 and Ohio State Route 800 also run through the city.

-The Akron-Canton Airport is the nearest commercial airport with scheduled passenger flights.

-Harry Clever Field (FAA designation PHD) is a city-owned airport 2 miles southeast of the city center, adjacent to the Kent State University Tuscarawas Campus and Schoenbrunn Village.
+Harry Clever Field is a city-owned airport in the southeastern part of the city, 2 nmi southeast of the city center, adjacent to the Kent State University Tuscarawas Campus and Schoenbrunn Village.
 It is open to small aircraft and has maintenance and fueling services on site, as well as an airport courtesy car.

 Into the early 1950s, the Baltimore and Ohio Railroad ran a six-day-a-week passenger train from Wheeling, West Virginia, through New Philadelphia en route to Akron and Cleveland.